 Life involves continual adaptation that can overload our individual wisdom.
 Reaching out for assistance is the right choice when feeling overloaded and offline.

-What is needed is a rebooting of the process that would ordinarily lead to the discovery of fresh perspectives and adaptation.
-That process involves reflection, curiosity, and openness to exploring responses to life's circumstances.
-Such a process precedes adaptive shifts.
+I assist with the rebooting process and help reveal fresh perspectives for wiser adaptation.
+The process involves reflection and curiosity - openness to exploring responses to life's circumstances.
+This process precedes and facilitates adaptive shifts.
 Self-awareness awakens possibilities.

 More Info About My Practice

-I provide an additional 30 minutes at the first meeting to allow time to address your preliminary questions, agree on a treatment plan, and for you to determine whether we are a good fit.
+The FIRST APPOINTMENT is extended an additional 30 minutes at the first meeting to allow time to address your preliminary questions, agree on a plan, and determine whether we are a good fit.

 Specific Issue(s) I'm Skilled at Helping With

 The misuse of alcohol+drugs impacts partners+family members as well as the person misusing.
 I am skilled as helping with a variety of issues related to all those affected.